Teays River: Ohio

 The Teays system in Ohio is known as the Parker Strath.
 The Teays River extended across Ohio in a northwesterly direction from Huntington, West Virginia.
-It splits away from the Ohio River near Sciotodale/Wheelersburg and goes north and west through Minford, Stockdale, and Beaver before merging with the Scioto River valley near Waverly/Piketon.
+It splits away from the Ohio River near Sciotodale and Wheelersburg and goes north and west through Minford, Stockdale, and Beaver before merging with the Scioto River valley near Waverly and Piketon.
 This is clearly visible on aerial and satellite imagery.
 However, its floor exists as broad upland flats, near Omega and Higby.
 The Scioto River has eroded and partially destroyed the Teays Valley from Waverly to Richmond Dale.
 It then continues northward to Chillicothe, where it disappears under a layering of Wisconsin glacial drift.
-Surveying under the glacial drift has revealed that it continues to the border of Indiana, near Grand Lake St. Marys.
+Surveying under the drift has revealed that it continues to the border of Indiana, near Grand Lake St. Marys.
 From Chillicothe, the Teays Valley can be traced in a northwesterly direction past Andersonville, crossing the southwestern part of Pickaway County, past Atlanta.
-From there, it crosses the northeast corner of Fayette County near Waterloo, extending in a northwesterly direction past London in Madison County, to South Vienna in Clark County.
+From there, it crosses the northeast corner of Fayette County near Pancoastburg (former Waterloo), extending in a northwesterly direction past London in Madison County, to South Vienna in Clark County.
 Here the Teays was joined by the Groveport River, which drained central Ohio.
 From South Vienna, the Teays River continues in a westerly direction, to a point near Springfield, in Clark County, and thence northwestward past Boulusville and St. Paris in Champaign County, and Sidney, Anna and Botkins, in Shelby County, to the southeastern part of Washington Township in Auglaize County, where it was joined from the north by a tributary, Wapakoneta Creek.
 The Teays continued its course westward past the village of Mercer to Rockford.
 Continuing west to the Ohio-Indiana state line in Mercer County.

 Indiana

 The Teays Valley enters Indiana in Jay County and trends west.
 It turns to the northwest 3 mi west of La Fontaine crossing Miami County south of the Wabash River.
-Reaching under Tippecanoe County, it continues west through southern Benton County and into Illinois.
-(Fidlar, 1948, pp. 12–15).
+Reaching under Tippecanoe County, it continues west through southern Benton County and into Illinois (Fidlar, 1948, pp. 12–15).

 Illinois

-In Illinois, the valley is called the Mahomet.(Horberg, 1945, pp. 349–350).
+In Illinois, the valley is called the Mahomet (Horberg, 1945, pp. 349–350).
 It trends westerly across the state, into the bedrock valley of the Illinois River.